prembengali/raytracer/README.md

 # raytracer
-This is a ray tracer written in C
+This is a ray tracer written in C.
+It is still in the developing stage.